amitguptagwl/Java-Rule-Book/Question_52-75.md

 	System.out.println(3);
 }
 ```
-What would be the output?
+**What would be the output?**

-Ans.
-As per Q49, there would be NullPointerException.
-So 1 will not be printed.
-As per Exception rule 3, it’ll print 3 only.

-Q52.
-If
+<br/>Ans.
+As per Exception rule, onle 1 catch block can be called.
+Since `Exception` is parent of all type of exceptions.
+It'll be always called.
+Hence compile time error "Unreachable catch block for NullPointerException".

+**Q60.
+If**
 ```
 public int myMethod() {
 	int i=0;
 	try{
 		System.out.println(i);
-		return ++i;
+		return 2;
 	}catch(Exception e){
 		System.out.println(i);
-		return i++;
+		return 3;
 	}finally{
 		System.out.println(i);
-		return i++;
+		return 4;
 	}
 }
 :
-System.out.println(s.myMethod());
+System.out.println("->" +s.myMethod());
 ```

-Whether above code will give compilation error?
-If yes then where and why?
-If no then why?

-Ans.
+**What would be the output of above code?**

+<br />Ans.
 Above code will output

 <br />0
-<br />1
+<br />0
-<br />1
+<br />4

 **Note:**

 1. Since finally block runs ever whether any exception occurs or not so return statements inside try &amp; catch will be ignored.
-But
-their expression will be executed (like in above example ++i &amp; i++).

-Since, in above program, finally returns program control to parent caller and return in try block doesn’t get completed so it
-gives abnormal completion warning.
+But their expression will be executed (like in above example ++i &amp; i++). <br />Since, in above program, finally returns program control to parent caller and return in try block doesn’t get completed so it gives abnormal completion warning.
-2. Above code doesn’t give compilation error since finally block is optional.
-3. In last return statement value of I will be increased after return.
-4. Above code can give Unreachable code compilation error if there is any statement after finally block.
+2. Above code can give Unreachable code compilation error if there is any statement after finally block.